 This research focuses on evaluating urban roads to provide adequate facilities for pedestrians and cyclists by introducing good quality pedestrian and cycle paths, good on-street parking practices, and exclusive pedestrian crossings by ensuring their safety.
-Providing adequate facilities is critical, especially for the second largest city in the state after Chennai and the 16th largest city in India ( Siva Venkatesh Anand S 4, 2021).
+Providing adequate facilities is critical, especially for the second largest city in the state after Chennai and the 16th largest city in India (Siva Venkatesh Anand S 4, 2021).

 The diverse nature of streets identifies conflicting interests for uses that are typically defined and constrained by the spatial capacity of the street.
-For example, the need to improve environmental quality on local business streets coexists with the need to provide convenient and suitable conditions for short and medium-distance travel.
+For example, the need to improve environmental quality on local business streets coexists with the need to provide convenient and suitable conditions for short and medium distance travel.
 Currently, with some exciting new developments, the bottleneck in conducting road space allocation analysis is the lack of critical or reliable data that allows for a simultaneous review of the city's scale and strategy.
-The picture of highly effective and efficient streets is further complicated by urban growth patterns coupled with the adoption of technological emergency mobility that threatens to reproduce the dominance of private cars in many cities around the world.
-(Duncan A Smith1, 2022).
-In addition to ensuring a higher level of road safety, the secondary objectives of roads also include maximizing economic effectiveness in road infrastructure development and reasonable goal accessibility time to maintain sustainable social, environmental, and economic growth (Farid, 2022).
+The picture of highly effective and efficient streets is further complicated by urban growth patterns coupled with the adoption of technological emergency mobility that threatens to reproduce the dominance of the private car in many cities around the world.
+(Duncan A Smith1, 2022)

-The growth of road infrastructure has a major role in Indonesia's economic growth.
-(Zulfa, 2022) However, in order to achieve economic growth, there is a need for the development of vehicles and roads in the city.
+The growth of road infrastructure has a major role in economic growth in Indonesia.
+But in order to reach economic growth, there is a need for the development of vehicles and roads in the city.
 Road construction is relatively slower than vehicle growth (Muhammad Taufik., 2022).
 Road infrastructure performance is closely related to passenger and freight transportation systems and socio-economic development.
 The performance of road infrastructure is generally measured by sensor-monitored indicators, and the capabilities of the indicators monitored in uncovering actual performance are generally determined by road decision-makers and users (Peng Wu, 2021).

-Evaluation of road geometry is very important to determine the feasibility of the road before the improvement and development of tourist destinations continue to be pursued from time to time to ensure that tourism can develop properly and sustainably so that it has a good impact on society.
+Evaluation of road geometry is very important to determine the feasibility of the road, before the improvement and development of tourist destinations continues to be pursued from time to time to ensure that tourism can develop properly and sustainably, so that it has a good impact on society.
 One of the locations that is being focused on developing is a tourist destination located in Jatigede Reservoir, Jatigede District, Sumedang Regency.
-Jatigede Reservoir itself is the second largest reservoir in Indonesia after Jatiluhur Reservoir and has several leading tourist destinations, namely Panenjoan Hill, Buricak-BurinongCisema Village, TanjungDuriat, and TegalJarong.
+Jatigede Reservoir itself is the second largest reservoir in Indonesia after Jatiluhur reservoir, has several leading tourist destinations namely Panenjoan Hill, Buricak-Burinong Cisema Village, Tanjung Duriat, and Tegal Jarong.
 (Hilman Taufiq, 2018)